uemurm/SeleniumBDD/JOURNAL.md

 - [x] Find a website that is simpler than eBay.com.au
 - [x] Maximise browser window size before interacting elements.

+## 2025-05-29 Thu
+Found a better website to work on so migrated from Orange HRM.
+Tested successful login only for starters.

 ## 2025-05-16 Fri
 Tests failed as the web page was displayed in Chinese.
 Set locale then.